-- The welfare of the child is paramount - All children and young people, regardless of age, gender, ability, culture, race, language, religion or sexual identity, have equal rights to protection All staff have an equal responsibility to act on any suspicion or disclosure that may suggest a child is at risk of harm - Pupils and staff involved in child protection issues will receive appropriate support
+- The welfare of the child is paramount. - All children and young people, regardless of age, gender, ability, culture, race, language, religion or sexual identity, have equal rights to protection. - The school's responsibility to safeguard and promote the welfare children is of

+- paramount importance - The school will maintain an attitude of "it could happen here". - All staff have an equal responsibility to act on any suspicion or disclosure that may suggest a child is at risk of harm - Pupils and staff involved in child protection issues will receive appropriate support, safer children make more successful learners - This policy will be reviewed at least annually unless an incident or new legislation or guidance suggests the need for an interim review